jundalisay/sp/content/en/social/supersociology/crisis-years.md

 ### Update June 2025

-It turns out that Israel was be the vector that actually started the war.
+It turns out that Israel was the vector that actually started the war, even earlier than the China-Taiwan war scheduled for 2027.

+The current Israel-Iran war is in line with our original 2015 prediction that 2020 would have began as a US/Saudi vs Iran/Yemen war.
+The assassination of Soleimani would have sparked it and so it means that Western history was totally predictable.

+However, Covid disrupted that war with a new war against Nature.
+Now that Covid is gone, the original prediction is running again.

+This means that without Covid, the pattern would have been Saudi-Iran 2020, Ukraine-Russia 2023, then Taiwan-China 2027.

+But because there was Covid, it became Ukraine-Russia 2022, Israel-Iran 2025, Taiwan-China 2027.

+Regardless, the peak crisis years would still be 2025-2030.
+The specifics might change, but the general pattern does not, since it is unbroken from the 13th century and theoretically even goes far back into the founding of Rome.